Chocolate Drip Cake

 Adding Drips Using a Spoon

-One way you can add chocolate drips to cake is with a spoon.
+One way you can add chocolate drips to a cake is with a spoon.
 The best thing about this method is that you don’t need any special tools.
 I think everyone has a spoon in their kitchen!!

-You simply take 1-2 teaspoons of chocolate ganache in your spoon and carefully pour it over the edge of a chilled buttercream cake.
+Take 1-2 teaspoons of chocolate ganache in your spoon and carefully pour it over the edge of a chilled buttercream cake.

 image of chocolate ganache drips being added to a chocolate drip cake with a spoon

-I recommend scraping the bottom of your spoon against the bowl each time you scoop up a bit ganache.
+I recommend scraping the bottom of your spoon against the bowl each time you scoop up a bit of ganache.

 Adding Drips Using a Squirt Bottle